bcristol93/flu_Rt_IHR_mobility/README.md

   Notebook-generated Rt outputs.

 ## How to run

-1. Clone the repository.
+Steps to clone the repository.

-In a terminal:
+1. In a terminal:
 ```bash
 git clone https://github.com/bcristol93/flu_Rt_IHR_mobility.git
 cd flu_Rt_IHR_mobility
 jupyter lab
 2. Open the notebook in JupyterLab or Jupyter Notebook.
 3. Run all cells from top to bottom.
 4. Outputs will be written to the `outputs/` folder.